 Key Points

-- Third-party assessments will be required for organizations seeking CMMC Level 2, ensuring they protect CUI using the 110 controls of NIST SP 800-171 Rev2.
+- Third-party assessments will be required for the majority of organizations seeking CMMC Level 2, ensuring they protect CUI according to the 110 controls of NIST SP 800-171 Rev2.

-- A minimum score of 88 is necessary for compliance, with limited flexibility for deferring certain controls through Plans of Action and Milestones (POAMs).
+- A minimum score of 88 is necessary for conditional compliance certification, with limited flexibility for deferring certain controls through Plans of Action and Milestones (POAMs).

 - The rule outlines the compliance obligations for Cloud Service Providers (CSPs) and External Service Providers (ESPs), such as Managed Service Providers (MSPs), that are used by Organizations Seeking Certification (OSCs) to meet CMMC standards.